About me

 How I understand systems

 I’m interested in what shapes a project beyond its visible layers: relationships, incentives, hidden tensions and decisions influenced by history.
-Identifying these patterns isn’t a theoretical exercise; it’s what allows priorities to be set, friction to be reduced and progress to remain coherent.
+Identifying these patterns is what allows me to set priorities, reduce friction and keep progress coherent.

-It’s not about looking at an abstract “big picture”, but understanding which elements truly move the system.
+It’s not about looking at an abstract “big picture”, it's about understanding which elements truly move the system.
 I look for clarity about what to shift first, and what must not be repeated.

 How I lead